 St. George’s has suspended worship and activities in our buildings to help slow the spread of the COVID-19 virus, but the life and the prayer of the Church goes on.
 We are the Church, wherever we are!
-You’ll find information here and on Facebook about connecting to live-streamed Sunday worship and daily online prayers.
+You’ll find information here and on Facebook about connecting to live-streamed Sunday worship, daily online prayers, and small group gatherings.

 Nightly Compline & Check-In Online